gsantopaolo/gsantopaolo.github.io/_posts/2025/2025-12-01-What-Is-a-Tensor-A-Practical-Guide-for-AI-Engineers.md

 3. **[The hardware view](#why-gpus-love-tensors--the-hardware-perspective)**: Why tensors are the fundamental unit of GPU computation
 4. **[The ML practitioner's view](#tensors-in-pytorch--the-ml-practitioners-toolkit)**: Working with tensors in PyTorch

-By the end, you'll understand both *what* tensors are and *how* to use them effectively in your AI projects—from the mathematical foundations to the silicon that accelerates them.

 ---

 ## Building Intuition — Vectors and Tensors Explained

-> *"What's a tensor?"* — The question Dan Fleisch set out to answer
+> *"What's a tensor?"* — The question Dan Fleisch set out to answer i his book [A Student's Guide to Vectors and Tensors](https://www4.danfleisch.com/sgvt/)

 The best route to understanding tensors starts with understanding **vectors**.
 Not just as "arrays of numbers," but as geometric objects with components and basis vectors.